 Now, you have taken a few photos of your friends’ homes.
 You know they look great—people have high compliments on your work—but unfortunately, that type of photography is not your forte.
 Your profession is inclined towards portrait photography, and taking images of homes and buildings is really just a hobby for you.
 But not taking the project would mean a loss of opportunity.
 Shall you risk it?
 Shall you play it safe?

 This is one of the dilemmas of a budding photographer.
 Should you choose to specialize in a particular photography niche?
 Or should you advertise yourself as a general photographer?
 Well, it depends, and the preference changes as you gain more experience in the industry.

 Taking images of different subjects allows you to explore the intricacies of various niches.
 It allows you to discover what you really love.
-Are you in your happy place when you take photo of blushing brides and grooms?
-Do you love the feeling of awe as you photography wildlife and spectacular landscapes?
+Are you in your happy place when you take photos of blushing brides and grooms?
+Do you love the feeling of awe as you photograph wildlife and spectacular landscapes?
 Do you feel inspired when you take images of beautiful homes?

 Specializing in a photography niche is also important when you start to create your photography website.
 You want to be able to have an impact—to create a specific brand for yourself and be identified as an expert of a certain field of photography.
 Readers arrive at your real estate photography website because are actually searching for someone of your expertise.
 After taking a look at your portfolio, they might conclude that you are the expert they are looking for.